Designations Congruent with Things: Chapter 2

 Upon reflection, the latter possibility seems the most probable.

-“You wish there was certainty there,” Newton says, quietly arrogant, which is, admittedly, Hermann's favorite type of Newtonesque arrogance, “but there’s not.
+“You wish there was certainty there,” Newton says, quietly arrogant, which is, admittedly, Hermann's favorite subtype of Geiszlerian arrogance, “but there’s not.
 There’s only probability and confidence intervals, especially when you’re dealing with something as complex as colliding spatial dimensions.
 The nature of the universe is statistical.”

 Newton is correct, of course.

-“So you did pick up something from my mind,” Hermann replies, a dry, verbal cover over his awareness that Newton has gathered more from the drift than Hermann has ever been able to effectively communicate to anyone.
-By intention or by necessity.
+“So you did pick up something from my mind,” Hermann replies, a dry, verbal cover over his awareness that Newton has gathered more from the Drift than Hermann has ever been able to effectively communicate to anyone.
+By intention or necessity.

 “Everyone knows that,” Newton says.